If you want a litmus test to see if your law firm will survive in the long term, consider how eagerly your lawyers adopt CRM.

 “They stop focusing on their piece of pie, and instead, focus on the entire pie getting bigger, because when the pie is bigger, we all eat more,” John illustrates.
 “They give up control and hoarding because the compensation system rewards them to do so.”

-3. Make sure they can populate the CRM with complete, accurate information.
+3. Make sure they can populate your law firm’s CRM with complete, accurate information.
 “You’ve got to make sure everything is accurate and up to date in your CRM,” insists John.
 “Typos in a name?
 That’s offensive.
 The accuracy of information is critical and lawyers know the importance of accuracy.
 Don’t we want the same level of attention when we’re communicating with our most important audiences?”

 Law firms can now use a customer relationship automation tool that works with existing CRMs to instantly and accurately update client and contact records with no manual entry.